Housing bill to be watered down - NZ Herald

-Labour and National's landmark townhouse bill will be watered down again, reducing the maximum height of buildings allowed on sections under the bill.
+Labour and National's landmark townhouse bill will be watered down again, reducing the maximum height of buildings at the section boundary, allowed under the bill.

 Initially, the bill allowed height to boundary ratios of 6m at the side and rear boundaries, with a 60 degrees recessionary plane.